megstanley/neurons/README.md

 ### analysis
 Here, following first the proposed analysis of calcium signals from **Nature Protocols 6:1 2011**, in *deltaF.py*.
 Once clean calcium signals are identified and isolated, we can start to look for clusters of related cells on the basis of the timing and characteristics of their time-series, and see if we can spot anything interesting.

+Note: this work had been put on the backburner for the moment.
+Possibly best to look at the Granger causality using the connectivipy package.